-We may also be subject to additional state or federal regulations prescribed by legislation such as the Dodd-Frank Act or by regulations issued by the CFPB, Department of Labor, Office of the Comptroller of the Currency, Department of the Treasury or other agencies.
+We may also be subject to additional state or federal regulations prescribed by legislation such as the Dodd-Frank Act or by regulations issued by the CFPB, Department of Labor, Office of the Comptroller of the Currency, Occupational Safety and Health Administration, Department of the Treasury or other agencies.
 Changes in regulations may have a material adverse effect on our business.
 In addition, state regulators perform periodic examinations of insurance companies, which could result in increased compliance or legal expenses.

-We rely on dividends from our insurance underwriting subsidiaries.
+Dividends from our insurance underwriting subsidiaries are an important source for capital planning.

-We are a holding company and our principal assets are our insurance underwriting subsidiaries.
-Consequently, we depend on receiving sufficient dividends from our insurance subsidiaries to meet our debt service obligations and to pay our parent company's operating expenses and dividends to our stockholders.
-The insurance statutes and regulations of some states require us to maintain a minimum amount of statutory capital and restrict the amount of dividends that our insurance subsidiaries may pay to us.
-Guaranty is a wholly owned subsidiary of Stewart and the principal source of our cash flow.
-In this regard, the ability of Guaranty to pay dividends to us is dependent on the approval of the Texas Insurance Commissioner.
-Refer to Note 3 to our audited consolidated financial statements for details on statutory surplus and dividend restrictions.
+We are a holding company and we receive dividends from our insurance subsidiaries and unregulated subsidiaries to pay our parent company's operating expenses, debt service obligations and dividends to our common stockholders.
+While we may have adequate cash available in our parent company and unregulated subsidiaries to fund these obligations, we may depend on dividends from our insurance underwriting subsidiaries to meet cash requirements for acquisitions and other strategic investments.
+In regard to our insurance subsidiaries, which include Guaranty and STIC, the insurance statutes and regulations of some states require us to maintain a minimum amount of statutory capital and restrict the amount of dividends that our insurance subsidiaries may pay to us.
+Refer to Note 3 to our audited consolidated financial statements and Item 7 - MD&A - Liquidity and Capital Resources for details on statutory surplus and dividend restrictions.